Oranges, pineapple, pecans, and coconut in a yogurt based creamy dressing. This Lightened Ambrosia Salad is a refreshing holiday side dish.

 Instructions

-- In large bowl combine apple through coconut.
+- In large bowl combine apple, grapes, pineapple, mandarin oranges, cherries, pecan and coconut.
 Gently toss until mixed.

 - Refrigerate for at least 1 hour before serving.